McCollum scores 40, Pelicans top Spurs 126-117 to end skid - KVIA

 Jonas Valanciunas had 16 points and 10 rebounds for the Pelicans, who won despite Zion Williamson being scratched from the lineup because of the NBA’s health and safety protocols.

-The Pelicans made 13 3-pointers.
+The Pelicans — who also were missing forwards Brandon Ingram and Larry Nance Jr. — made 13 3-pointers.
 McCollum hit seven from deep, and his first gave New Orleans the lead for good at 3-2 in the opening minutes.

+“We needed that type of production from him with the guys being out,” Pelicans coach Willie Green said.
+“It’s beautiful to watch when he’s on the floor and he’s scoring like he does.”

+The Pelicans led by as many as 23 points and opened the fourth quarter with a 19-point lead.

 McCollum, however, almost single-handedly kept the Spurs at bay.
-His floater off the glass was the first of his 19 points in a pivotal seven-minute stretch.
-The individual scoring outburst included four 3s — one while McCollum was fouled for a 4-point play.
+His floater off the glass was the first of 19 points he scored in a pivotal seven-minute stretch.
+The individual outburst included four 3s — one while McCollum was fouled for a 4-point play.

+“McCollum dominated the game from the very beginning,” reserve center Willy Hernangomez said.
+“I’m happy for CJ.
+He’s been really getting his rhythm back.
+Today was a big game for him.
+I’m happy to see him making shots and making the right decision over and over.”

 The last of McCollum’s 3s made it 119-106 with 3:31 to go.
 Spurs coach Gregg Popovich subbed out his entire lineup moments later, and the Pelicans remained comfortably ahead after that.